Table of Contents

 Image recognition difficulty rating

-Rating mechanism and score meaning
+Grading mechanism and score meaning

-Score Evaluation Suggestion
+Score Evaluation Recommendation

 -1 Error Unsupported image format or corrupted file.